 When purchasing a domain, you need to enter personal information such as name, address, and company.
 The information is public and available for anyone who is looking for information about a domain owner.

 Hosting companies offer domain privacy.
-It changes the your personal details with the hosting company information.
-Normally, domain privacy as sold for around $10-$15/ year.
+It changes your personal details with the hosting company information.
+Normally, domain privacy is sold for around $10-$15/ year.

 Is domain privacy necessary?

 If you don’t want to show your information as the domain owner.
 Otherwise, you don’t have to purchase domain privacy.

 No. Domain names can be used with uppercase, lowercase, or a mix of the two.

 Domain names are not protected by an intellectual property right.
 However, the name that makes up the domain name may itself be protected by copyright, trademark right, a geographical name or consist of a surname, a trade name or a corporate name